-- Real estate transferred by a TOD deed: In Arizona, an owner of real estate can execute and record a TOD deed that allows property to go directly to the TOD beneficiaries, without probate.
+- Real estate transferred by a transfer-on-death deed: In Arizona, an owner of real estate can execute and record a transfer-on-death (TOD) deed that allows property to go directly to the TOD beneficiaries, without probate.
 Learn more about TOD Deeds for Real Estate.

 - Contracts: When agreements, such as life insurance policies or annuities, specify a beneficiary to receive proceeds, the proceeds do not need to go through probate.